 The joy of Easter

-We have every reason to be most happy when we celebrate the resurrection of our Lord, Jesus Christ.
+Yes, we have every reason to be most happy when we celebrate the resurrection of our Lord, Jesus Christ.
 Let’s hope that when we greet each other, ‘Happy Easter,’ we would really mean it and know what is behind that greeting.
-Let’s exhume that happy greetingfrom the tomb of our usual formalisms and clichés.
+Let’s exhume that happy greeting from the tomb of our usual formalisms and clichés.
 Let’s get real!

 With Easter, we celebrate the tremendous truth of our faith that Christ, our savior, is risen, never to die again.
 With his resurrection, he has conquered sin and death, and is offering us the way, the means and the power to do the same.
 This is the greatest news of all time.
 Nothing can outshine it.

 Easter marks the completion of Christ’s redemptive work on us.
 With it, we now have the way to reach the fullness and perfection of our humanity as truly the image and likeness of God, children of his, meant to share in the divine life, because that is what God wants for us.
 We are now given the way to arrive at that ideal meant for us.